qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 Now the username has to be retrieved from the user input.
 To do so, we have to create an input form.
-The usage of the form classes should be familiar to you when you have used the RIA widget set.
+The usage of the form classes should be familiar to you if you have used the RIA widget set before.
 Open the “Input” class again and place the following code, before the button instance in the ``_initialize`` method:
 ::